Skip to content

 When working on a Pavex application, you don't have to worry about wiring.

-All the components in your application (request handlers, middlewares, error handlers, etc.) declare, as input parameters, the data they need to do their job.
+All the components in your application (request handlers, middlewares, error handlers, etc.) use their input parameters to declare the data they need to do their job.
 We refer to those input parameters as their dependencies.
+Pavex takes care of injecting (and sometimes building) those dependencies when and where they're needed.

 We refer to this system as Pavex's dependency injection framework.